Building on a century of compassionate care, shaping the future of behavioral health.

 The corresponding Implementation Strategy recaps identified and prioritized needs and presents the facility’s plan to address the needs identified in the Community Health Needs Assessment.

-On April 16, 2015, the first phase of Carrier Clinic’s $21 Million building project is completed, and patients at Blake Recovery Center move into the new addition as work begins to renovate the remaining Blake facility.
+In October 2015, Carrier Clinic®’s $21 million building project was completed, and patients at Blake Recovery Center move into the new addition as work begins to renovate the remaining Blake facility.

 On our sprawling campus-style country grounds live an array of wildlife, from peacocks and chickens to horses and fish in our pond, that provide a sense of peace as well as therapeutic healing.